tembo-io/website/docusaurus/blog/2023-08-03-introducing-pgmq/index.md

 ![tembo brand](./tembo-launch.png)

-We’ve released [PGMQ](https://github.com/tembo-io/pgmq): a packaged extension for message queues on Postgres.
-Developers have been implementing queues on Postgres in many different ways and we’re excited to combine lessons learned from those projects into a simple, feature-rich extension.
+We've released [PGMQ](https://github.com/tembo-io/pgmq): a packaged extension for message queues on Postgres.
+Developers have been implementing queues on Postgres in many different ways and we're excited to combine lessons learned from those projects into a simple, feature-rich extension.
 You can try PGMQ on [Tembo Cloud](https://cloud.tembo.io/) as part of our [Message Queue Stack](https://tembo.io/docs/stacks/message-queue).

 :::note Message Queue Stack

-Tembo Cloud's Message Queue Stack is powered by PGMQ, but also ships with Postgres configurations optimized for message queue workloads.
+[Tembo Cloud](https://cloud.tembo.io/)'s Message Queue Stack is powered by PGMQ, but also ships with Postgres configurations optimized for message queue workloads.
 We also provide additional metrics and data visualizations specific to message queues.

 :::